shishishi123/shishishi123.github.io/_pages/about.md

 -Our paper 'MINDFL: Mitigating the Impact of Imbalanced and Noisy-labeled Data in Federated Learning with Quality and Fairness-Aware Client Selection' is accepted by the IEEE Military Communications Conference (MILCOM 2023).
 (Aug.
 2023)

+-Our paper 'Bijack: Breaking Bitcoin Network with TCP Vulnerabilities' is accepted by the 28th European Symposium on Research in Computer Security (ESORICS 2023).
+(Aug.
+2023)

+-Our paper 'MS-PTP: Protecting Network Timing from Byzantine Attacks' is accepted by the 16th ACM Conference on Security and Privacy in Wireless and Mobile Networks (WiSec 2023).
+(March.
+2023)